blueOkiris/TinyBoyz/docs/MEMORY.md

 I've got two options and two tradeoffs.
 Sd Cards make it easy to add programs from my computer, *but* they are really complicated with using a filesystem or even their Spi mode.

 However, FRAM is nice and easy to read and write to, yet I can't interface with my computer directly.
 I'd have to add a port to the device that let's another microcontroller transfer files from a computer, which is kind of lame.

+I think I'll probably go with FRAM and make another project with a Teensy3.2 or something that can act as a usb mass storage device and connect my computer to the FRAM chip.
+It's unfortunate that it's this difficult to set up, but man Sd Cards are HARD.
+I won't unless I can get the default Arduino library working with the tiny.